Spring Garden Revival

 Seasonal Timing, Wildlife Protection & Weather Coordination for Bridgewater's Climate Zone 6b

-Bridgewater's climate (USDA Zone 6b) features cold winters and warm summers, with optimal plant removal occurring in fall and winter (Oct-Mar) when invasive species are most vulnerable and wildlife activity is reduced.
-Early spring (Mar-Apr) is suitable before nesting and vernal pool activity, but caution is needed during Nor'easter season.
-Summer (July-Aug) is generally avoided due to heat stress and wildlife protection requirements.
-Herbicide applications are most effective at 60-85°F, with no rain forecast for 24-48 hours and wind speeds <10 mph.
-Wildlife surveys are mandatory during breeding seasons, with 100-foot buffers for active nests and vernal pools.
-For local weather updates, consult NWS Boston/Norton.
+Bridgewater's climate (USDA Zone 6b) shapes optimal plant removal timing.
+Fall and winter (Oct-Mar) are best for most invasives, as energy reserves are low and wildlife activity is reduced.
+Early spring (Mar-Apr) allows root extraction before nesting and vernal pool activity (March-June), but caution is needed during Nor'easters.
+Late spring/early summer (May-June) targets specific invasives, but work must avoid bird nesting (March-Aug) and vernal pools.
+Summer (July-Aug) brings heat stress and wildlife protection restrictions.
+Weather coordination is critical: soil should be moist but not saturated, herbicide applications require 60-85°F and no rain for 24-48 hours, and wind must be <10-15 mph.
+Wildlife surveys and 100-foot nest buffers are mandatory during breeding season, with work suspended if active nests are found.
+For climate data, consult NWS Boston/Norton.

 Post-Removal Site Restoration, Soil Amendment & Native Species Establishment